- Google Analytics 4 has replaced Universal Analytics, offering advanced data collection capabilities.

 - GA4 focuses on engaged users and collects data through an ‘events’ system.

-- GA4 requires Google Tag Manager for tracking events and conversion actions.
+- Google Tag Manager can still be used for tracking events and conversion actions.

 - This article outlines steps for setting up GA4 from scratch, or adding it to an existing Universal Analytics account.